 What do we do with this information?

 Businesses need to make a decision but also key account managers on how they view key account success.
 The connection economy we're in is not just about process and strategy but fundamentally about your ability to connect, influence, inspire and engage your customers at a deeper level.
 How will you prepare yourself for a different level of success?

-If you're a key account manager, manager of key account teams or consultant concerned with strategic customer growth and management then get connected to my customer growth email series and insight newsletter HERE or check out www.jermaineedwards.com
+If you're a key account manager, manager of key account teams or consultant concerned with strategic customer growth and management then get connected to my customer growth mailing list insights at www.jermaineedwards.com